Charity no 1161250

 www.britishrowing.org/about-us/policies-guidance/rowsafe to check out British Rowing's RowSafe water safety advice, revised and re-issued every year.
 There is no longer a printed copy available.
 Everyone who rows (or is thinking of taking up rowing) should read this guide, starting with those sections most relevant to them.

-River Tyne Rowing Club Safety Code
+PoT - River Tyne Rowing Club Safety Code

-Code - downloadable here or at www.portoftyne.co.uk/marine-information/resources.
+Familiarise yourself with the Code - downloadable here or at www.portoftyne.co.uk/marine-information/resources.
 It was written in 2010 by people who row at the various clubs based at Newburn, with assistance from other water sports and river-related organisations.
-It was updated and revised by Port of Tyne and reissued by them in 2021.
+It was last reviewed and reissued in November 2023 under the auspices of the Port of Tyne.

 The Code sets the overall legal context for rowing on the Tyne.
 It also covers some useful detail such as guidance on which side of the river to row on, speed limits, where water skiers can practice and jet skiers operate beyond these speed limits and what hazards to look out for and avoid.

-River Tyne - Safety Map
+River Tyne - Safety Map (two sheets)

 The Tyne Safety Map has recently been revised and you can download it below.
 It is over two pages - they print best at A3.
 The two sheets are: